-The governments of the Union of Tanzania and Kenya STATE the following:
+The governments of the Union United Republic of Tanzania and Kenya STATE the following:

-- The IOTC make decision on allocation for tropical tuna stocks for Kenya and the Union of Tanzania at 10,000 tonnes of yellowfin tuna and 3,000 tonnes of bigeye tuna for each country in line with the countrys' development aspirations, until the respective resolutions are either revised or allocation criteria adopted; - 2.
-Kenya and the Union of Tanzania will only endorse future catch limits that do not fall short of their expectations and if the IOTC Scientific Committee identifies a worsening of stock status from 2024 conditions, recommends to substantially reduce Total Allowable Catches; then rights and aspirations of Kenya and the Union of Tanzania as coastal developing states in the IOTC Area of Competence are fully taken into consideration; - 3.
-Both Kenya and the United Republic of Tanzania remain committed to continue working with other IOTC CPCs on the adoption of conservation and management measures for tropical tunas, in a spirit of full cooperation.
+- The IOTC make decision on allocation for tropical tuna stocks for Kenya and the United Republic of Tanzania at 10,000 tonnes of yellowfin tuna and 3,000 tonnes of bigeye tuna for each country in line with the countrys' development aspirations, until the respective resolutions are either revised or allocation criteria adopted; - Kenya and the UnionUnited Republic of United Republic of Tanzania will only endorse future catch limits that do not fall short of their expectations and if the IOTC Scientific Committee identifies a worsening of stock status from 2024 conditions, recommends to substantially reduce Total Allowable Catches; then rights and aspirations of Kenya and the Union United Republic of Republic of Tanzania as coastal developing states in the IOTC Area of Competence are fully taken into consideration;

+3. Both Kenya and the United Republic of Tanzania remain committed to continue working with other IOTC CPCs on the adoption of conservation and management measures for tropical tunas, in a spirit of full cooperation.